 However, some mods have a different sequence of mode switching, by scrolling through your setting options, holding down a specific button, or something completely different.
 You’ll want to refer to your device’s manual for switching modes on your specific device.

 Have questions about vape modes?
-Feel free to drop me a comment below!
+Feel free to drop us a comment below!